A sample PDF publication is available.

 Small lots, such as the one you may own, are a big deal.
 The vast majority of land owners have less than 10 acres.
 This land, wooded or not, is a vital source for all.
 By enhancing or creating natural areas and woodland on your lot, you can enjoy recreation, aesthetics, wildlife, and water quality.
 If your lot connects to other lots, there’s ample opportunity to make an even bigger impact by getting neighbors involved!
 Owners of even just a few acres can make a positive difference in their environment through planning and implementing simple stewardship practices learned at the Woodland Stewardship Education's “The Woods in Your Backyard” workshop.
 The basic stewardship practices learned at the workshop will bring you many personal benefits.

-This soft cover publication is also available for purchase from PALS.
+This soft cover publication is also available for purchase online.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.